PatrickWu84/FoodTruckFinder/README.md

 - I think I probably could have implemented the user location feature in a better way.
 I ran into a lot of bugs when doing this part and spent the most time on it.
 I think got it working but it still can be a bit buggy sometimes.
 I thought there should be a way to pass the user location directly into the fragments, but I couldn't figure that out so I ended up having a new ViewPageAdapter being set up each time the location is updated.
 I would definitely focus on figuring this out with more time.

-## Final Thoughts
-Overall, this was definitely time-consuming to do but I had a lot of fun doing it and enjoyed the learning process.
-I wish I had more time to flesh it out but I'm decently proud of the final outcome even if it's not polished.
-I especially enjoyed the food truck part, I thought it could be quite useful if it was fully implemented since food trucks often don't show up on Google Maps and have limited reviews.
-It would be cool to have an app updated with local food trucks where Penn students could leave reviews.
-As an avid food truck enjoyer, I think I would probably use it.
-I hope to make more cool apps like this and further my mobile development skills.